Updated Oct. 8, 2021

 If you are struggling to pay your tax liability due to COVID-19, our Revenue Agents are available to assist you.
 Cases will be handled based on each business’s unique situation.
 For assistance, please contact your Revenue Agent or local field office.

 - What if I have a payment plan with the Department?

 Contact your Revenue Agent to discuss your situation and options available.
 If your existing electronic payment plan has scheduled payments automatically debited from your account and you wish to adjust the payment amount or date, please contact your Revenue Agent before the scheduled payment date.

 - What if I'm scheduled for an audit or under audit right now?

 - If your business is negatively impacted by the COVID-19 pandemic and has received an audit appointment letter, please contact the auditor to discuss the situation and options available.

 - Audit team members will remain flexible in scheduling audits and continue encouraging electronic records to support social distancing.

 - What happens if I am late renewing my business license during this time period?

-The Department will waive the BLS delinquency fee on late renewals of licenses expiring February 2020 through the last full calendar month prior to the termination date of the State of Emergency or Proclamation 20-20 is rescinded.
+The Department will waive the BLS delinquency fee on late renewals of licenses expiring February 2020 through September 2021, the last full calendar month prior to the Proclamation 20-20 end date.

 The Department does not have the authority to extend business license expiration dates.
 If your license endorsements expired and you have not renewed, check with the state or local regulatory agency for your endorsement to determine if continued operation is allowed.